AMontgomerie/AMontgomerie.github.io/_posts/2020-07-30-question-generator.md

   attention_mask=encoded_input['attention_mask'],
   lm_labels=masked_labels)
 ```
 `masked_labels` here refers to our encoded target (question) sequence with any padding replaced with the value -100.
 This indicates to T5 that it should ignore that part of the target when calculating loss.
-If we don't do this then the loss values would probably be really low as we'd be counting all the padding in the input and output sequences as a correct prediction!
+If we don't do this then the loss values will be incredibly low as any matching padding will count as a correct prediction!
+I actually made this mistake at first, and found that the model always generated one-word answers followed by 511 pad tokens (the maximum sequence length is 512).
+Correctly masking the padding in the label sequence solves this issue.
 I generated the label mask like this:
 ```python
 def mask_label_padding(labels):
     MASK_ID = -100